 Conduct points 200 Platinum Access to gold trip at the end of the year Platinum certificate and pin badge 150 Gold Access to gold trip at the end of the year Gold certificate 100 Silver Access to silver trip at the end of the year Silver certificate 50 Bronze Access to bronze trip at the end of the year Bronze certificate

 Rewards throughout the academic year

 October half term:

 Praise postcards (curriculum and pastoral).
 Years 7-11.
-Attendance awards Years 7-11

 Christmas: